suacoin/suacoin/README.md

 How many SUA can there be?
 --------------------------

-The same as in bitcoin (version 0.8.5).
+21 Million Suacoins.

 What is the difference from bitcoin?
 ------------------------------------

 The name, the currency name, small blockchain (when compared to BTC), since we only started mining in December 2018.
+Automatic Reset difficulty.

 Why use it?
 -----------